QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Ciraza/Cirazan.md

   </table>
 </div>

-The Taren people are an ethnic group descended from the Savorran people, formed from a western territory of the [[Kingdom of Alcaras]] settled in what is now [[Tarence]], [[Destrea]], that first identified themselves as Taren seven years after the [[Kingdom of Savorra]] took over Alcaras.
+The Taren people are an ethnic group descended from the Savorran people, formed from a western territory of the [Kingdom of Alcaras](Kingdom%20of%20Alcaras) settled in what is now [Tarence](Tarence), [Destrea](../../Map/Destrea/Destrea), that first identified themselves as Taren seven years after the [Kingdom of Savorra](Kingdom%20of%20Savorra) took over Alcaras.
 They speak Alcaran, a dialect of Savorran that originated in the Kingdom of Alcaras that is no longer spoken in Alcaras today.

 ### Luzian people